jonhjelm/docs-and-training/infrastructure_overview/service_types.md

 rules above are as they are?
 Read on.

 ## Synchronous services
-Synchronous services are the simplest types of CAxMan services.
+Synchronous services are the simplest types of CloudFlow services.
 They are wrappers of single webservice methods which, when called, do something, and then immediately return their results.
 They do not require any pre-defined input or out values.